rtanglao/resume/README.md

 * Volunteer Coach, Hollyburn Cross Country Ski Club, Dec 2010 – Present

 As a level 1 Cross country ski instructor, I teach Level 1 and 2 kids (5, 6 and 7 year olds) how to cross country ski.
-It's a great way to jump start a life long active lifestyle for kids.
+It is a great way to jump start a life long active lifestyle for kids.
 I learn more from the kids than they do from me!
 And we all get some excellent exercise outdoors and have a lot of fun teaching and learning by playing.

-* Hobbies: Lindy Hop Swing dancing, bicycling, cross country skiing
+* Hobbies: Lindy Hop Swing dancing, bicycling, cross country skiing, languages (Grade 13 French, Intermediate proficiency in German: "Zentrale Mittlestufenprüfung" (ZMP) and dabbled in many other languages)

 ## Education